 Christmas 2008 was the last one I got to spend with my dad on earth.
 Christmas 2009 was filled with some seriously tender mercies, but also some bittersweet moments, as I was trying to come to terms that it was my first of many Christmases that I would spend without my dad.
 Amid all the cheer and fun and love, grief can creep up on you.
 Grief is isolating.
 Grief is hard.

-I’ve put together some tips to help those you love grieve during the holidays.
+I’ve put together some tips to help those you love who are grieving during the holidays.

 How to Help Someone Who is Grieving During the Holidays